-[Resident]: So this is an incision here, right and I never go this way.
+[Resident]: So this is the incision here, right?
+Never go this way?

-Okay yeah, they have to reposition. yeah, before it falls in the field.
-I’ll do the first stitch and then you sew it toward you.
+Okay yeah, they have to reposition.
+Yeah, before it falls in the field.
+So, I’ll do the first stitch and then you sew it toward you.

 [Resident]: Full thickness.

 Squirt.
-So we're closing now the atriotomy, so you can see that the right atrial lesion so the Maze made in this case was achieved using a combination of cut and sew.
-So this is atriotomy constitutes cut and sew, radiofrequency bipolar, and cryoablation.
-So we use basically, it you consider cut and sew energy source, three different energies.
+So we're closing now the atriotomy, so you can see that the right atrial lesion - so the Maze in this case - was achieved using a combination of cut and sew.
+So, this atriotomy constitutes cut and sew, radiofrequency bipolar, and cryoablation.
+So we use basically - if you consider cut and sew an energy source - three different energies.
 And all of this is done on the beating heart.
 There's no ischemic arrest and that's done on purpose to minimize the myocardial ischemia.

 [Resident]: Yeah thanks.